 - Charged cell phones (charged being the key word)

-- Lovey, bottle, binky, bear … (whatever it is your child can’t live without when they get tired or overwhelmed)
+- Lovey, bottle, binky, bear … (whatever favorite toys your child can’t live without when they get tired or overwhelmed)

 - First Aid Kit (Good parents would probably do this.
 I might toss in some bandages because they don’t weigh much)

-Strollers are allowed on the bus, but they have to be folded while you ride.
-We have found it easier to bring two umbrella strollers, but plenty of people ride with double strollers.
-Strollers usually fit folded under the front side-facing or you can sit all the way to the back and slide it behind the back side-facing seats.
-Also, if its not busy and no one needs the wheelchair seats, the bus driver may let you keep your kids in the stroller and sit in the front.
-This is against the rules for safety reasons, but plenty of people do it.
+Think space-efficient here.
+Strollers are allowed on the bus, but they have to be folded while you ride so they are not blocking the aisles or exits.
+For this reason, we have found it easier to bring an umbrella stroller or two, but plenty of people ride with folding double strollers.
+Even a bigger style stroller usually fit folded under the side-facing seats at the front of the bus or you can sit all the way to the back and slide it behind the back side-facing seats.
+Also, if it is not busy and no one needs the wheelchair seats, the bus driver may let you keep your kids in the stroller and sit in the front.

 The Downsides of A Day Trip by Bus or Train

-There are downsides to consider when doing an outing by public transportation.
+There are downsides to consider when doing an outing by public transit.

-- To begin with, you can’t just pull a tantruming child into your car and go home.
-You’ll have to wait for and then ride on a public bus.
+- Less Flexibility.
+To begin with, you can’t just pull a tantrum-throwing child into your car and go home.
+You’ll have to wait for, and then ride on, a public bus.
 If you are just out for fun, give yourself a buffer and start home before your kids hit their wall.

-- There have been a couple of occasions when I’ve seen parents shamed by strangers (or once the bus driver) for normal child behaviors – crying or vocal toddlers – but it is rare and the issue was with the complainer, not the parent or child.
+- Clueless People.
+While we love the increased social awareness that comes with interaction, there have been a couple of occasions when I’ve seen parents shamed by strangers (or once the bus driver) for normal child behaviors – crying babies or vocal toddlers.
+This is rare and the issue was with the complainer, not the parent or child.
+Yes strangers can be jerks.
+But, they can also occasionally be uncomfortably friendly.
+Sometimes you just have to roll your eyes and think, “You’ve got to be kidding.”

-- Did I mention strangers can be jerks?
-They can also occasionally be uncomfortably friendly.
-Most bus rides, even with a downtown bus change at night, are uneventful.
-Sometimes we have nice conversations with interesting people.
+With all of that said, the vast majority of bus rides, even with a downtown bus change at night, are uneventful.
+Sometimes we even have nice conversations with interesting people.